alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - repeated boundary ideas without the originating framework
 - repeated source-bound language presented as collective language
 - repeated source-bound distinctions without return to the source
+- repeated language without the source event
+- repeated language without the visible line

 Collective repetition may be neutral aggregate contact.

-It becomes source-line risk when it obscures attribution, weakens citation, blurs provenance, detaches language from its source, or makes the public path back to the relevant authored source-line harder to find.
+It becomes source-line risk when it obscures attribution, weakens citation, blurs provenance, detaches language from its source, omits the source event, hides the visible line, or makes the public path back to the relevant authored source-line harder to find.

 It does not change Source.

-It changes visibility.
+It changes public visibility.

 ## Relevant Authored Source-Line